bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 A 'get' request to '/api/game/get' will return an array of all game objects on the database.

-A 'get' request to '/api/game/get/:id' will return an object with the id requested.
+# TODO: A 'get' request to '/api/game/get/:id' will return an object with the id requested.
   * If no Game is found with that id, will return a 404 response and `{ error: 'That id does not exist.' }`

 ## POST